nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

 ## Transient migratory typing

-[Reticulated](https://github.com/mvitousek/reticulated) is a migratory typing system for Python that follows a so-called _transient_ implementation strategy.
+[Reticulated](https://github.com/mvitousek/reticulated) is a migratory typing system for Python that follows a _transient_ implementation strategy.
-A Reticulated module gets type-checked and compiles to a Python module that defends itself from _certain_ type-invalid inputs through the use of assertions that run in near-constant time.
+A Reticulated module gets type-checked and compiles to a Python module that defends itself from certain type-invalid inputs through the use of assertions that run in near-constant time.
 The type-checking addresses goal **G1**, the compilation to Python provides interoperability (goal **G3**),